 Set the PENTAHO_JAVA_HOME and PENTAHO_INSTALLED_LICENSE_PATH environment variables.
 If you do not set these variables, Pentaho will not start correctly.

 - Set the path of the PENTAHO_JAVA_HOME variable to the path of your Java installation, like this.

-- Set the path of the PENTAHO_INSTALLED_LICENSE_PATH variable to the path of your installed licenses, like this.
+- Set the path of the PENTAHO_INSTALLED_LICENSE_PATH variable to the path that contains your installed licenses, like this.

-- Log out and in again, then verify the variables have been properly set.
+- Verify the variables have been properly set.